Evan McPherson: 2021

 McPherson was selected by the Cincinnati Bengals in the fifth round, 149th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with the Bengals on May 17, 2021.

 McPherson was a perfect 5/5 on field goals during the Bengals' three 2021 preseason games, including a 57-yard kick.
-At the end of the pre-season, the Bengals released their only other kicker on the roster, Austin Seibert, and named McPherson the starter for the 2021 regular season.
+At the end of the preseason, the Bengals released their only other kicker on the roster, Austin Seibert, and named McPherson the starter for the regular season.
 McPherson became the first player from Fort Payne High School ever to play in an NFL regular season game.

 McPherson made his first regular-season field goal attempt, a 53-yarder, in the season-opener against the Minnesota Vikings on September 12, 2021.
-During overtime, McPherson kicked a 33-yard game-winning field goal to secure a 27–24 win, earning AFC Special Teams Player of the Week.
+During overtime, McPherson kicked a 33-yard game-winning field goal to secure a 27–24 victory, earning AFC Special Teams Player of the Week honors.
 On November 21, McPherson tied an NFL record by making three field goals from over 50 yards in one game, going 4/4 on kicks from 54, 53, 51, and 47 yards in a 32–13 win over the Las Vegas Raiders, securing his second AFC Special Teams Player of the Week award in the process.
 He also set the franchise record for most 50-yard field goals made in a season, breaking the old record of 4 set by Horst Muhlmann in 1970.
 On December 19, McPherson set the franchise record for longest field goal for the Bengals with a 58-yard kick against the Denver Broncos.